zleba/mcSchool/README.md

 ```
 source setupCVMFS.sh
 ```
-to setup the enviroment and then simple run Python or C++ programs as above, but without `./rd` in front.
+to setup the environment and then simple run Python or C++ programs as above, but without `./rd` in front.

 ## Offline running without access to CVMFS